lzhchn0/Nginx-operator/README.md

 # Nginx-operator
-build a Nginx Operator using Metacontroller
+Build a Nginx Operator using Metacontroller